bashtage/ng-numpy-randomstate/README.md

 * `standard_normal`, `normal`, `randn` and `multivariate_normal` all
-support an additional `method` keyword argument which can be `bm` or `zig` where `bm` corresponds to the current method using the Box-Muller transformation and `zig` uses the much faster (100%+) ziggurat method.
+support an additional `method` keyword argument which can be `bm` or `zig` where `bm` corresponds to the current method using the Box-Muller transformation and `zig` uses the much faster (100%+) Ziggurat method.
 * Core random number generators can produce either single precision (`np.float32`) or double precision (`np.float64`, the default) using an the optional keyword argument `dtype`
-* Core random number generators can fill existin arrays using the `out` keyword argument
+* Core random number generators can fill existing arrays using the `out` keyword argument